pz1/ZWayModules/Mathematica/README.md

 ```
 a*1.8+32
 ```
-But Math library function can be used to:
+But Math library function can be used as well:
 a-b+Math.sqrt(16)

 ##Possible limitations